-- The amount of sick leave granted for necessary care of a sick member of an employee's immediate family may not exceed five consecutive workdays unless the Department Director grants more time because of unusual circumstances. - In the event of the death of a member of an employee's immediate family, household, or a close friend, the employee may use sick leave balances to cover up to five working days.
-The Department may grant more time because of unusual circumstances. - The amount of sick leave charged against an employee's accrual will be computed on the basis of the exact number of days or hours an employee is scheduled to work, not to exceed 8 hours, when leave is utilized. - Holidays or other regular days off will not be counted in charging sick leave. - Extended or planned sick leave needs to be requested in advance whenever possible, e.g., surgery, maternity leave, etc. - Employees are encouraged to use personal leave for non-emergency dental, optical, and medical appointments and examinations.
-Sick leave may be denied for the same by the Department Director if personal leave balances are available for the employee's use. - When an employee transfers within the City Personnel System, the employee's sick leave accrual will be transferred to the new assignment with the employee. - Employees who are laid off and reinstated will have restored that portion of their unused sick leave accrual. - The applicability of the Family and Medical Leave Act Policy must be determined at the time sick leave is requested. - When an employee is unable to perform his or her duties due to an injury or sickness arising from the course of employment, any available leave may be used for the period of time that no compensation is allowed pursuant to Section 48-119 of the Nebraska Revised Statutes, commonly known as Nebraska Worker's Compensation Law.
-If no leave is available, accident leave may be used for the period of time that no compensation is allowed under said law. - All sick leave accrual will expire on the date of separation and no employee will be reimbursed for outstanding sick leave at the time of termination except as provided in these rules and regulations.
+- The amount of medicalsick leave granted for necessary care of a sick member of an employee's immediate family may not exceed five consecutive workdays unless the Department Director grants more time because of unusual circumstances. - In the event of the death of a member of an employee's immediate family, household, or a close friend, the employee may use medicalsick leave balances to cover up to five working days.
+The Department may grant more time because of unusual circumstances. - The amount of medicalsick leave charged against an employee's accrual will be computed on the basis of the exact number of days or hours an employee is scheduled to work, not to exceed 8 hours, when leave is utilized. - Holidays or other regular days off will not be counted in charging medicalsick leave. - Extended or planned medicalsick leave needs to be requested in advance whenever possible, e.g., surgery, maternity leave, etc. - Employees are encouraged to use personal leave for non-emergency dental, optical, and medical appointments and examinations.
+MedicalSick leave may be denied for the same by the Department Director if personal leave balances are available for the employee's use. - When an employee transfers within the City Personnel System, the employee's medicalsick leave accrual will be transferred to the new assignment with the employee. - Employees who are laid off and reinstated will have restored that portion of their unused medicalsick leave accrual. - The applicability of the Family and Medical Leave Act Policy must be determined at the time medicalsick leave is requested. - When an employee is unable to perform his or her duties due to an injury or sickness arising from the course of employment, any available leave may be used for the period of time that no compensation is allowed pursuant to Section 48-119 of the Nebraska Revised Statutes, commonly known as Nebraska Worker's Compensation Law.
+If no leave is available, accident leave may be used for the period of time that no compensation is allowed under said law. - All medicalsick leave accrual will expire on the date of separation and no employee will be reimbursed for outstanding medicalsick leave at the time of termination except as provided in these rules and regulations.

-COMPENSATION FOR UNUSED SICK LEAVE
+COMPENSATION FOR UNUSED MEDICALSICK LEAVE

-The City will include in the second paycheck in January of each year; payment for an employee's unused sick leave in excess of 960 hours accrued in the preceding calendar year.
+The City will include in the second paycheck in January of each year; payment for an employee's unused medicalsick leave in excess of 960 hours accrued in the preceding calendar year.
 Employees will be compensated at the rate of one-half of their hourly rate of pay for each hour in excess of 960, based on the employee's current rate of pay at the time of compensation.

-All employees, except those that are covered in the Police Department and Fire Department bargaining agreements, will be paid for one-half of their accumulated sick leave at the time of their retirement.
-The rate of compensation will be based on the employee's salary at the time of retirement.
+All non-union employeesemployees, except those that are covered in the Police Department and Fire Department bargaining agreements, will have a contibution made into a VEBA (Voluntary Employee Benefits Association) Trust in the employee's name-will be paid for one-half of their accumulated medicalsick leave at the time of their retirement.
+The rate of compensation contribution will be based on the employee's salary at the time of retirement.

-Department Director's will be paid for one-half of their accumulated sick leave, not to exceed 30 days of pay, upon their resignation.
-The rate of compensation will be based on their salary at the time of termination.
-Compensation for unused sick leave will be the same as provided for all other employees above.
+Department Director's will have a contribution made into a VEBA Trust in the employee's name be paid for one-half of their accumulated medicalsick leave, not to exceed 30 days of pay, upon their his/her resignation.
+The rate of compensation contribution will be based on their employee's salary at the time of termination.
+Compensation, at retirement, -for unused medicalsick leave -will be the same as provided for all other employees above.